fritzmg/contao-swiper/README.md

 ]
 ```
 to your root `composer.json`.
 You can change the `3.4.2` version numbers to something higher whenever necessary or possible.

+## Usage

+jQuery needs to be enabled in your page layout.